TheTeamVivek/YukkiMusic/.github/docs/source/config.rst

       Yukki has a feature called auto assistant leaving.

       It leaves assistant accounts from all chats after a certain amount of time.
-You can set that time via ASSISTANT_LEAVE_TIME
+You can set that time via :ref:`ASSISTANT_LEAVE_TIME`

       You can use this mode, it enhances your bot's performance

    Set it in **True** if you want to leave your assistant after a certain amount of time..
 Default to **False**.
+- ASSISTANT_LEAVE_TIME
+   Adding...
 .. toctree::
    :maxdepth: 2
    :hidden: